tboulier/tboulier.github.io/_posts/2018-06-12-What-is-a-Polariton.md

 A laser, near-resonant with the optical cavity, is sent on the microvavity.
 This floods the optical cavity with photons, which creates excitons in the quantum wells.
 Photons and excitons are coupled fields and, in the strong coupling regime (typically at cryogenic temperature), the eigenstates of the system are *excitons dressed with photons*.

 This quasi-particle is called an _exciton-polariton_.
-They are semi-light half-material particles with unique properties, including a strong Coulomb interaction from the excitonic part, that creates an effective interaction between cavity photons.
+They are half-light/half-matter particles with unique properties, including a strong Coulomb interaction from the excitonic part, that creates an effective interaction between cavity photons.
 This photon-photon interaction is the driving force behind the phenomena I studied in my PhD thesis.

 If you want to know more, I invite you to watch the excellent tutorial video made by the Low Dimensional Structures & Devices group from the University of Sheffield: [https://ldsd.group.shef.ac.uk/what-is-a-polariton/](https://ldsd.group.shef.ac.uk/what-is-a-polariton/ "What is a polariton?")